Pickled Rose hips.

--served with whipped cream.
+-served with coconut cream.

 When you live in Denmark there is plenty of coastline, and along the beaches are a lot of rose hip bushes.
 So pretty in spring with all their pink and white flowers, making the air literally smell of roses.
 Although it has been put on the list of unwanted plants in Denmark because it is suffocating all other vegetation, I still think we can enjoy the benefits while it’s still here, but don’t feel inclined to plant the rosebush in your garden.
 In autumn they are full of rose hips fruits and they are organic, free and edible.
 So gather you family, bring a picnic or just a cup of coffee and go to the beach ( or where you find them in your neighbourhood ) collecting rose hips.

 I must admit I never thought of eating rose hips myself, only knowing from my childhood that it had nasty itchy stuff inside, that the boys at school use to plague you with.
 But my mother had other positive memories of rose hips.
 All autumn my grand parents had a big jar of pickled rose hips in the kitchen, and they served as a little piece of sweet in the days where sweets were not something you had other than for christmas.
 So my mother had made some pickled rose hips and I reluctantly tried it.